truenas/documentation/content/en/hub/initial-setup/networking/bridge.md

 Set **Type** to *Bridge*.

 Enter a name for the interface.
 The name must use the format, *bridgeX*, where *X* is a number representing a non-parent interface.
-It is also recommended to add any notes or reminders about this particular LAGG in the **Description**.
+It is also recommended to add any notes or reminders about this particular Bridge in the **Description**.

-Under Bridge Settings, select the *Bridge Members* to configure the interface ports to match your networking needs:
+Under **Bridge Settings**, select which interfaces will be *Bridge Members* and then configure the remaining options to match your networking needs:

 Disabling **Hardware Offloading** is discouraged as it can reduce network performance.
 Disabling this is only recommended when the interface is managing [Jails](/hub/tasks/advanced/jails/), [Plugins](/hub/tasks/advanced/plugins/), or [Virtual Machines](/hub/tasks/advanced/virtual-machines/).